 The Four Tantras is still used as the primary source of knowledge for physicians of Tibetan medicine.
 For centuries scholars have speculated where the Medicine Buddha’s teaching happened.
 Some say that it took place in one of the heavens, a paradise such as Trāyastriṃśa at the summit of Mount Meru, or in Akanishtha, a pure and pristine abode.
 As far as a physical location goes, it was possibly in Uddiyana – Northwest India or Afghanistan, the source of many diverse tantric texts and sciences.
 However it appeared, and wherever it happened, it was a place of absolute perfection, a mystical medical paradise that is known as Tanatuk, literally “pleasing when looked upon”, a place beyond subject and object.

-Sudarshana, the celestial city of medicine
+Sudarshana, the Celestial City of Medicine

-At the centre of Tanatuk is Sudarshana, the city of medicine.
+At the center of Tanatuk is Sudarshana, the city of medicine.
 There are three realms to Sudarshana.
 The first is the outer Sudarshana, referring to the actual emanational or geographical location in which the Buddha teaches all the medical science.
 The second is the inner Sudarshana which is the physician’s actual environment.
 The third is the secret Sudarshana which is the energy inside the physician’s own body.
-If you are interested in chakras, these would be the energy centres of which the texts speak.
+If you are interested in chakras, these would be the energy centers of which the texts speak.

-At the centre of Sudarshana arises a magnificent celestial palace, made of gold, silver, white and red pearls, and beryl.
+At the center of Sudarshana arises a magnificent celestial palace, made of gold, silver, white and red pearls, and beryl.
 It has walls constructed in five bands and has battlements built of precious gemstones which when turned into medicines, can cure all four hundred and four diseases caused by an imbalance of the three humours, and remove all the one thousand and eighty obstacles to health, fulfilling all wishes.
 Standing guard at the palace gates are the four Great Kings of the cardinal directions.

-The Four Tantras and the Blue Beryl – the Tibetan medical masterpieces
+The Four Tantras and the Blue Beryl – the Tibetan Medical Masterpieces

 Desi Sangye Gyatso (1653-1705), was a significant figure in Tibet.
 He was a revered confidant and advisor to the Fifth Dalai Lama.
-He was recognised as a reincarnated Tibetan high lama as a child and was raised under the special care of the Dalai Lama.
+He was recognized as a reincarnated Tibetan high lama as a child and was raised under the special care of the Dalai Lama.
 Between 1687 and 1703, Sangye Gyatso collaborated with many scholars and artists to create a set of seventy-nine stunning paintings that illustrated the Four Tantras, the teaching of the Medicine Buddha.
 At the same time that the Four Tantras were being painted, Sangye Gyatso also wrote the classic Blue Beryl, a written explanation of the Four Tantras, 156 chapters and 5,900 verses long, covering the equivalent of some 4,800 pages, and to this day the main reference of traditional Tibetan medical knowledge.
 The sixteen-year project was a truly epic undertaking, and the finished works were presented to the newly enthroned Sixth Dalai Lama.